Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 Night under Night is flown, and the Gate is open!

-[Comment: This is Tom as the veritable Right Hand of God (Eru the Secret Fire / Flame Imperishable, the Holy Spirit of the Catholic Blessed Trinity) speaking and restoring life to the hobbits as only Eru can.]
+[Comment: This is Tom as the veritable Right Hand of God (Eru the Secret Fire / Flame Imperishable, the Holy Spirit of the Catholic Blessed Trinity) speaking to, and restoring life to, the hobbits as only Eru (God) can.]

-He clutches his breast, saying: 'The men of Carn-dûm came on us at night, and we were worsted.
-Ah! the spear in my heart!
+- Marry clutches his breast, saying: 'The men of Carn-dûm came on us at night, and we were worsted.
+Ah! the spear in my heart!'

 [Comment: What Merry heard, and felt, was one of two possibilities: (1) the memories of the last Prince of Cardolan as he was slain by the invading armies from Angmar during 1409 TA, assuming his spirit had then remained within the barrow until the arrival of the hobbits 1,382 years later; or (2) the memories of the once good nature of the Númenorean who was killed during 1636 TA and whose spirit was captured and corrupted through Sauron's necromancy, prior to being sent to the Barrow Downs where it occupied the corpse of the last Prince of Cardolan.
 As the icy touch of the Barrow-wight took away Merry's life, there was a brief connection with the inner consciousness of that tortured spirit.]

-They do not encounter any Ringwraiths en route, for 'Tom is ... master of Riders from the Black Land [within the borders of] his country,' which stretch to the edge of the Barrow Downs.
+[Comment: This is due to the fact that 'Tom is ... master of Riders from the Black Land [within the borders of] his country,' which stretch to the edge of the Barrow Downs.]

 ----------------